pablodecm/phd_thesis/src/105_chapter_5.md

 an analogous manner to [Equation @eq:poisson_multichannel].
-The classifier distribution was initially divided in 80 equal sized bins, and the expected number of counts from each mixture component and their variations due to nuisance parameters were estimated, using simulated observations under the SM hypothesis and each of the BSM EFT points considered for the signal, and from the bias corrected distribution from the data-driven background dataset.
+The classifier distribution was initially divided in 80 equal sized bins, and the expected number of counts from each mixture component and their variations due to nuisance parameters were estimated using simulated observations under the SM hypothesis and each of the BSM EFT points considered for the signal, and from the bias corrected distribution for the data-driven background dataset.

 Given the slight mis-modelling observed in the lower range of the classifier output on the control regions discussed in